Marta Pihan-Kulesza: 2014

-2015 to 2016
+2015–2016

 In 2015, Pihan-Kulesza competed at the European Championships in Montpellier, France, where she finished fifth in the all-around competition with a 55.198, as well as fifth in the floor exercise final with a 14.233.
 A few weeks later, she was set to compete at the 2015 European Games in Baku, but had to withdraw from the competition due to an injury sustained at the Polish Championships.
 At the 2015 World Championships in Glasgow, she made a few mistakes in the qualifications and did not reach any finals.

 In early 2016, Pihan-Kulesza announced her retirement from competitive gymnastics at the age of 29.

-2017 to 2020
+2017–2020

 In 2017, she gave birth to her daughter, Jagna.
 At the end of the year, she came back to training and made a comeback at the 2018 Polish Cup, where she took the all-around gold.
 At the end of June, she won her 9th national all-around title at the Polish Championships in Gdańsk.
 She competed at the 2018 World Artistic Gymnastics Championships in Doha, however, she failed to make any finals.

 In 2019, she competed at the 2019 European Artistic Gymnastics Championships in her hometown, but mistakes in qualifications did not allow her to compete in any of the finals.

 In November 2020, Marta won her 11th national all-around title at the Polish Championships in Kraków.
 Due to the scandal of the Polish Gymnastics Federation failing to pay back the money it owes to the European Gymnastics after hosting the 2019 European Championships, Poland was banned from competing at any international sports events organized by the continental union, therefore Pihan-Kulesza was not able to participate in the 2020 European Artistic Gymnastics Championships in Mersin.